ehc-io/ddos-183/docs/_build/html/_sources/class1/module1/lab1.rst.txt

-Lab – Disable Device-Level DHD DoS Protection
+Lab – Understanding Device-Level Protection
 ---------------------------------------------

-This lab will teach you how to disable Hybrid Defender device-level protection and check the expected results.
+This lab will teach you how Hybrid Defender device-level protection works.

 Task – Open a Web Browser
 ~~~~~~~~~~~~~~~~~~~~~~~~~